SadiyaMayat/LSTM-Model/README.md

 ### Results
 The notebook will output the Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) of the model's predictions.
 It will also plot the actual vs. predicted stock prices and print the predicted open price for the next day.
 ### Conclusion
-This project provides a basic introduction to using LSTM for stock price prediction.
+This Repository provides a basic introduction to using LSTM for stock price prediction.
 It serves as a starting point for further exploration and enhancement in the field of time series forecasting and deep learning.